 Much less celebrates the Vice President (unless he later served as Commander in Chief).
 There are no conspiracy theories about their assassins, no candy bars named after their daughters.

-For those of you too young to remember, James Danforth Quayle served as George H. W. Bush's Vice President for one term from 1989-93.
-The pair failed to get reelected, Quayle fell from the spotlight, and a brief attempt to secure the Republican Presidential nomination in 2000 ended quickly.
+For those too young to remember, James Danforth Quayle served as George Bush 41's Vice President for one term (1989-93).
+The pair failed to get reelected, Quayle fell from the spotlight, and a brief attempt to secure the Republican presidential nomination in 2000 ended quickly.

 We enter the old Christian Science Church that houses the museum, and the curator, a nice guy, greets us.
 He leads us around the exhibits, though when we ask to see Quayle's dog-chewed law degree, you can see him thinking, "Another group of wiseacres to deal with."

-Particular attention is given to the five Vice Presidents (and the three losing Vice Presidential-candidates) hailing from Indiana.
-At one time in our history, Indiana was a "swing state," and Hoosiers like Schuyler Colfax, Thomas Hendricks and Charles Fairbanks help secure it.
-Indiana State Highway 9, which runs through town, is known as The Vice Presidential Highway, connecting the homes of Quayle, Hendricks and Woodrow Wilson's VP, Thomas Marshall.
+Particular attention is given to the five Vice Presidents (and the three losing Vice Presidential candidates) from Indiana.
+At one time Indiana was a swing state, and Hoosiers like Schuyler Colfax, Thomas Hendricks, and Charles Fairbanks help secure it.
+Indiana State Highway 9, which runs through town, is known as The Vice Presidential Highway, connecting the homes of Quayle, Hendricks, and Woodrow Wilson's VP, Thomas Marshall.